 What is a Needs Assessment?

 At the core, a needs assessment is a planning tool.
 The goal is to gather accurate information representative of the needs of a community or targeted population.
 Prior to designing programs or allocating resources, research is conducted to best understand the current situations and the root causes of these situations.
-Once a needs assessment is conducted, organizations are in a better position to align their programming and efforts to remove barriers to successful outcomes.
+Once organizations conduct a needs assessment, they are in a better position to align their programming and efforts to remove barriers to successful outcomes.

-Successful needs assessment processes are collaborative and involve the organization’s stakeholders and those they serve.
+To successfully conduct a needs assessment, the processes must be collaborative and involve the organization’s stakeholders and those they serve.
 Learning from those most impacted by an organization’s programs will ensure you are developing goals, delivering services, and solving problems in ways that are most attractive and desirable to those who you want to serve.

 Social change is not occurring at a significant rate in most communities because programs are not addressing the underlying causes of these problems, or programs are not addressing the factors that prevent engagement.
 Underlying reasons for not engaging in services can span from lack of awareness, cultural competence, trust, programs not addressing their specific challenges, transportation issues and time, to fear of benefits cliffs, or even an unwillingness, lack of desire, or fear of changing their circumstances.
 If a certain experience is all someone has ever known, the thought of drastic change—even for the better—could be daunting.